 A couple of changes to the spoke tension visualizer went live recently.
 The first is the Print setup button.
 It allows you to enable or disable parts of the screen for printing purposes.
 This includes the title, deflection readings, legend and the graph itself.
 Now would be a good time to remind users you can edit the title.
 Click or tap on the title and change the text to describe the job at hand.
 If you see other headers or footers, they’re added by your browser and can be suppressed with browser settings.
 Printing or saving to PDF is the most foolproof method of storing your work.

 The second change is the Snapshot button.
 This clones your work into a new tab as a readonly copy.
 Users might find this useful for charting tension balance as work progresses.
-A subtle impact of this change is, for the first time, inputs can be saved as a URL — the address bar of the snapshot has the ones and zeros.
+A subtle impact of this change is, for the first time, inputs can be saved as a URL — the address bar of the snapshot contains your data.
 Loading this address brings you back to the viewer with settings, readings and graph intact.
 As usual hovering the mouse over points on the graph shows exact tension values.
 There’s no need to make an account, no need to store anything in the cloud or anything like that.
+This isn’t a foolproof way of storing your work because if this site is down or deleted, snapshots cannot be rendered.

 Users are invited to share bug reports and browser compatibility issues.
 I also appreciate feature requests.
 They may not see the light of day right away but it helps shape my priorities when there’s time for development.
 If you’d like support for another tensiometer, please see here.